cpdf in.pdf -output-json -o out.json

 The resultant JSON file is an array of arrays containing an object number followed by an object, one for each object in the file and two special ones:

-Object -1: CPDF’s own data with the PDF version number, CPDF JSON format number, and flags used when writing (which may be required when reading):
+Object -1: Cpdf’s own data with the PDF version number, CPDF JSON format number, and flags used when writing (which may be required when reading):

 /CPDFJSONformatversion (CPDFJSON integer (see below), currently 3)